JulianKemmerer/PipelineC/docs/SYN_DESIGN.md

      the width as **evenly as possible across the requested chunk COUNT** (`len(_slices) + 1` stages).
 Compatibility/coarse fractional requests therefore set the count rather than arbitrary bit boundaries.
-Typed bit placements instead carry the canonical equal-width boundary, ordinal, and count all the way through lowering, so the trace describes the exact emitted split.
-This looks like it throws away information, but it doesn't: once a boundary is registered, each stage computes its own chunk from scratch off a registered 1-bit carry-in, so that stage's delay depends only on its own chunk width, not on where
+Typed bit placements normally carry the canonical equal-width boundary, ordinal, and count all the way through lowering, so the trace describes the exact emitted split.
+Typed `exact` placements may instead carry a strictly increasing integer boundary group; that group is validated, hashed, and emitted without changing the compatibility path.
+The normal equal-width conversion looks like it throws away information, but it doesn't: once a boundary is registered, each stage computes its own chunk from scratch off a registered 1-bit carry-in, so that stage's delay depends only on its own chunk width, not on where